A Fleeting Peace - Golden Age Aviation in the British Empire

 However, the people that created it are nowadays uncelebrated, and it is difficult even to find information about most of them.
 The average Brit, if asked to name a between-the-wars aviator, might remember ‘Amelia Earhart’ or ‘Charles Lindberg’ (both American, of course) and, just possibly, Amy Johnson.
 The others – many whose courage and accomplishments at least match theirs – have already been forgotten.

 This website is my attempt to bring together some of the stories of the British and Empire aviators who raced, pioneered, flew for fun (and occasionally, profit) during the 7,599 days of relative peace between the two world wars.

 It is based round the Aviators, the Air Races they took part in, and the Aeroplanes they flew.

-In addition, there are some details of the first women pilots, pioneering flights in the British Empire and flying for pleasure.
+In addition, there are some details of the first Women Pilots, Pioneering flights in the British Empire and Flying for Business and Pleasure

 Many of the inter-war pilots joined the Air Transport Auxiliary in WWII; what information I have so far is here.

-If in doubt, use the Search facility or the Menu at the top, or just start here
+If in doubt, use the Search facility or the Menu at the top.

 If you can contribute - if perhaps you are a relative of one of the aviators, or have researched any of them, I'd be delighted to hear from you.
 Click on 'Contact Me' from the Menu.